Kareadita/Kavita/README.md

 ## Donate
-If you like Kavita, have gotten good use out of it or feel like you want to say thanks with a few bucks, feel free to donate.
+If you like Kavita, have gotten good use out of it, or feel like you want to say thanks with a few bucks, feel free to donate.
 Money will go towards expenses related to Kavita.
 Back us through [OpenCollective](https://opencollective.com/Kavita#backer).
 You can also use [Paypal](https://www.paypal.com/paypalme/majora2007?locale.x=en_US), however your name will not show below.

 ## Backers